Ankr-network/ankr-docs/pages/app-chains/chainscanner.md

 ### Finance — BOMB Money
 [BOMB Money](https://app.bomb.money/) is on a mission to become the safest and largest crypto-staking platform by offering a seamless user experience that is on par with easy-to-use traditional financial apps like Robinhood.
-Chainscanner will make it easy for BOMB Money users to earn more with the native assets of the BOMB chain while providing a window into all on-chain activity for enhanced transparency and assurance.
+Chainscanner will make it easy for BOMB Money users to earn more with the native assets of the BOMB chain while providing a window into all on-chain activity for an enhanced transparency and assurance.